nissy-shota/local-mlops-template/README.md

 # local-ml-environment

 Template for local experimentation with machine learning.
-We use hydra to manage hyperparameters and mlflow to manage experiments.
+I use hydra to manage hyperparameters and mlflow to manage experiments.
 You will be notified via Slack when the experiment is completed.

 # build environment